juanluispaz/ts-sql-query/README.md

 - `commit`
 - `rollback`

-But, you can use `connection.transaction` method to perform a transaction in prisma (under the hood it call to `prismaClient.$transaction`).
-When you use `connection.transaction` method you can combine ts-sql-query and prisma operations.
+But, you can use `connection.transaction` method to perform a transaction in Prisma (under the hood it call to `prismaClient.$transaction`).
+When you use `connection.transaction` method you can combine ts-sql-query and Prisma operations.

 ```ts
 const [prismaCompany, otherCompanyID] = await connection.transaction(() => [